YuanChengRua/SI507-Final-Project/README.md

 ## Code Running Instruction
+  - To run the code, please start with main.py
   - API keys: The necessary API keys are stored in the crendential.py and this file will be uploaded to Github for security reason, but it will be uploaded               through Canvas.
 Note: Google Maps API key is uploaded, and please do not use it and replace it with your own API key </br>

   - Before running the code, the credential file is needed to obtain the API keys and please click the button to run the code directly. </br>